PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 - (Non-standard, but popular) `XDG_BIN_HOME`: Where user-specific executables should be written (similar to `/usr/bin`).
 Default to `$HOME/.local/bin`.

-(Mac, Windows and other OSes have their own conventions, which I'm less familiar with.)
+(Mac, Windows, and other OSes have their own conventions, which I'm less familiar with.)

 It's controversial how much benefit these conventions really bring.
 Some people really don't care, some people swear by them.